 The body was first washed with palm wine and water, and then the internal organs (brain, intestines, stomach, lungs, liver) were removed.
 Only the heart was left.
 Then the whole body was covered for 40 days with a kind of salt called natron.
 When the natron had dried the body and the mummification itself was finished, it was embellished using perfumed oils, frankincense and myrrh, and the dried body was filled with sawdust and sand so that it could regain volume.
 Finally, it was wrapped in cotton bands.
 The main ingredient of mummification and the one on which our interest will focus is natron.

 What is natron and what are its properties?

 Natron is an alkaline substance.
 That is to say, it has a pH above 7.
-The Magadi Lake in Tanzania, saturated with natron, mummifies the carcasses of animals that die there, and has a pH of about 11.5.
+The Lake Natron in Tanzania, saturated with natron, mummifies the carcasses of animals that die there, and has a pH of about 11.5.
 Aside its drying properties, natron has effect on the hair, as the alkaline substances are supposed to have.